 Emailing the FCA won’t get you any more money, but it’s simple and you may help someone else.
 You just get an acknowledgement back, not a request for more details.
 A reader had the following reply:

 “Although we can’t look into individual complaints the information you’ve sent me is useful and will help us to build a picture of how [xxxxxx] deal with their customers.
-I have passed the information you have provided to my colleagues that supervise the firm.
-My colleagues will consider whether the firm have breached our rules and guidance.”
+I have passed the information you have provided to my colleagues that supervise the firm. ”

 So the more people who do this, the better picture the regulator will have of QQ’s poor complaints handling.